Quarantine Plan for International Students Travelling to Canada

 - Free wireless internet (wi-fi) is available at all on-campus residences

-- Bring your own electronic devices (laptop, tablet, cellular phone, etc.) as you will not be permitted to leave your room for 14 days
+- Bring your own electronic devices (laptop, tablet, cellular phone, etc.) as you will not be permitted to leave your room for 14 days, except to seek medical assistance

 - Bed linen